Dr. Kathleen Moore FACULTY Excellence AWARD

 - Faculty members who hold a regular tenure-track appointment within USF Health (Morsani College of Medicine, College of Nursing, College of Public Health, School of Physical Therapy, School of Biomedical Sciences, College of Pharmacy) at the level of assistant, associate or full professor pursuing research in any topic related to women’s health.

-To be considered, all applicants must submit an electronic packet including the following sections (please ensure responses are written in 12 point font and double spaced):
+To be considered, all applicants must submit an electronic packet by February 19, 2021 using this online form.
+A completed application packet includes the sections listed below, uploaded as a single file (please ensure responses are written in 12-point font and double spaced):

-Section 5: Demonstrate activity in scholarly presentations at professional conferences, associations and learned societies and disseminates current knowledge to students.
+Section 4: Demonstrate activity in scholarly presentations at professional conferences, associations and learned societies, and the dissemination of knowledge to students.

 - Application must be for a single individual, joint/team applications are not accepted.

 - Assistant professors may apply for the institutional-based award, the university-wide award, and the Valerie D Riddle, M.D.
 Award in Health.
 Applicants will be awarded in a single category.

 - The Dr. Kathleen Moore Faculty Excellence Award is an equal opportunity award, although preference will be given to female candidates.

 - Past applicants must reapply for consideration.